 This page includes resources relating to COVID-19 and the MCA 2005.
-It will be regularly updated (most recently on 3 April 2020), but if there is something on here you think should be, and isn’t, please email me at firstname.lastname@example.org.
+It will be regularly updated (most recently on 10 August 2021), but if there is something on here you think should be, and isn’t, please email me at firstname.lastname@example.org.
 Note that the guidance here is primarily that relating to England.
 Welsh guidance can be found at the Welsh Government website here.

 The key message is that the MCA 2005 is not, itself, changed by the current circumstances.
 Nothing in the Coronavirus Act 2020 (for instance) changes the obligations imposed under it.
 However, the Act is having to be applied in a different context, which will require all those involved to think creatively about how to secure its core principles, as well as to be clear (for instance) as to when a particular option is simply not available so that it does not fall for consideration as part of any best interests decision-making process.

 The 39 Essex Chambers Court of Protection team has done a Rapid Response Guidance Note Guidance Note on testing (most recently updated in January 2021), available here, and a Guidance Note on vaccination (most recently updated in June 2021) available here.

 The National Mental Capacity Forum COVID-19 has held a series of rapid response webinars, recordings of which can be found here.
 A helpful overview of the health and public health law position in relation to COVID-19 in relation to each of England, Wales, Scotland and Northern Ireland has been produced by the Faculty of Public Health.

 Note that this page does not include resources specifically relating to the Court of Protection and COVID-19, as there is a very useful resource page on Mental Health Law Online which is gathering these together.